 - 1. Obtain a working knowledge of the Health and Safety Act and understand the role of the Representative as detailed in the Act. - 2.
 Identify workplace hazards by performing a monthly inspection of the work site.
-Submit these findings to the Director or Supervisor to be included with monthly Directors reports to the committees. - 3.
-Obtain information from the Director regarding health and safety including existing or potential hazards, history and experience. - 4.
-Make recommendations to the Director on ways to improve workplace health and safety.
-The Director must respond in writing to any written recommendation within 21 days. - 5.
+Submit these findings to Management.

+- 3. Obtain information from Management regarding health and safety including existing or potential hazards, history and experience. - 4.
+Make recommendations to Management on ways to improve workplace health and safety.
+Managers must respond in writing to any written recommendation within 21 days. - 5.
 Be present in the event of an investigation of a work refusal. - 6.
-If a worker is killed or seriously injured on the job, the Representative has the right to inspect the scene of the accident together with the Ministry of Labour Investigator and report any findings in writing to the director of the Ministry of Labour. - 7.
-The Health and Safety Representative is entitled to request information from the Workplace Safety and Insurance Board and post it as detailed in the Act. - 8.
-The Health and Safety Representative must observe the rules of confidentiality as detailed in the Act. - 9.
-Help foster a positive and cooperative attitude towards Occupational Health and Safety among co-workers. - 10.
+Request information as required from the Workplace Safety and Insurance Board and post it as detailed in the Act. - 7.
+Observe rules of confidentiality as detailed in the Act. - 8.
+Foster a positive and cooperative attitude towards Occupational Health and Safety among co-workers. - 9.
 Identify and ensure that chemicals and hazardous materials are stored in original containers as outlined in the Occupational Health and Safety Act.

-Level 3 - Directors, Managers and Supervisors
+Level 3: Program Directors, Managers and Supervisors

-Directors, Managers and Supervisors; herein referred to as the "Directors" are responsible for implementing the Occupational Health and Safety Program in the Divisions which they manage.
+Program Directors, Managers and Supervisors; herein referred to as "Managers or Management" are responsible for implementing the Occupational Health and Safety Program in the facilities they manage.

-Safety actions and attitudes are important in setting the safety climate of the divisions and therefore management performance reviews will include a measure of the effort in implementing the Society's Health and Safety goals.
+Safety actions and attitudes are important in setting the safety climate of the divisions and therefore management performance reviews will include a measure of their effort in implementing the Society's Health and Safety goals.